APO - Apollo Global Management, Inc.

 - What is APO?

 - APO is the ticker symbol for Apollo Global Management, Inc., a listed security.
-Apollo Global Management, Inc. is a private equity firm specializing in investments in credit, private equity and real estate markets.
+Apollo Global Management, Inc. operates as a prominent investment management firm, primarily concentrating its efforts across credit, private equity, and real estate asset classes.
 Listed on NYSE.
 APO is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What does the APO options snapshot look like today?